blockchain-unica/blockapi/README.md

     * use the command line in place of an IDE (Install [SBT](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Linux.html))

-#### Bitcoin prerequisites - Segwit
+#### Bitcoin prerequisites
-This instructions are needed only for performing analyses on Bitcoin.
+This step is required to sucessfully compile the project.

 Before building the project, execute the following commands: